Middleton, Nova Scotia: Institutions

 Middleton is home to two public schools: Annapolis East Elementary School serves grades Primary-5, and Middleton Regional High School serves grades 6-12.
 The town is also home to a Nova Scotia Community College campus.

 Soldiers Memorial Hospital is located in the town and provides tertiary care services for the eastern part of Annapolis County.
-The provincial government is funding construction of a new 50-bed nursing home in the town which is opened in late 2009.
+The provincial government funded construction of the 50-bed Heart of the Valley Long Term Care Centre in the town which opened in late 2009.

 Middleton is home to the Annapolis Valley MacDonald Museum, which is housed in the original Macdonald Consolidated School.
 This school, founded in 1903, was the first consolidated school in Canada, established with a grant from the Macdonald Tobacco Company of Montreal.
 The museum has many travelling exhibits, and is the home of the Nova Scotia Museum Clock collection.

 Festivals and events

 Middleton hosts an annual three-day festival called "Heart of the Valley Days" every summer, during the month of July.

 Middleton Farmers' Market was founded in 2008.
 It is held every Friday during the summer and fall in the park across from the Town Office from 3 pm to 7 pm.
-The Market is a non-profit member-run organization of market vendors and individuals from our community.
+The Market is a non-profit member-run organization of market vendors and individuals.

 Middleton has an official town crier who has performed his functions for the town since 1984.
 He has attended all Heart of The Valley parades and attended town crier competitions in Nova Scotia, New Brunswick, England and Belgium on behalf of the town.
 In 1988 he organized and hosted the first Heart of the Valley International Town Criers Challenge.
 In 2009, as part of Middleton's centenary celebrations, the second Heart of the Valley International Town Criers Challenge was held.